 Project managers are responsible for ensuring the project is finished on time without going over budget.
 They collaborate and communicate with all the stakeholders to ensure everyone knows what they need to do, when they need to do it, and what is due when.

-It’s also up to the project manager to smooth over any conflicts that occur and make sure that everyone involved in the project has the tools they need to get their part done.
+It’s also up to the project manager to resolve any conflicts that occur and make sure that everyone involved in the project has the tools they need to get their part done.

 >>MORE: What Is Project Management?